x-abgth/msghub/README.md

   <img src="https://img.shields.io/github/stars/x-abgth/msghub.svg" alt="golang" />
 </div>
 A messaging application built using <strong>golang</strong> and<strong> bootstrap</strong>, one can group message and personal message.<br>
-The front-end section of the application consist of HTML, CSS, JS & Bootstrap and the backend is completely built on Golang (GO).<br>
+The front-end section of the application consist of HTML, CSS, JS & Bootstrap and the backend is completely built on Golang (GO).
+And to access websocket the developer has used the help of gorilla/websocket.<br><br>
-The application is in development stage.

 > Any UI based contributions are highly encouraged.